haryana's trusted

 Welcome To Ess Kay Hygienic Services

-Ess Kay Hygienic Services Waste Management Pvt.
-Ltd., a common bio medical waste treatment facility (CBWTF), is authorized by Haryana State Pollution Control Board for collection, transportation, treatment and disposal of bio medical waste.
+Ess Kay Hygienic Services, a common bio medical waste treatment facility (CBWTF), is authorized by Haryana State Pollution Control Board for collection, transportation, treatment and disposal of bio medical waste.

 Bio-medical waste means “any solid and/or liquid waste including its container and any intermediate product, which is generated during the diagnosis, treatment or immunization of human beings or animals, or in research activities pertaining thereto or in the production or testing of biologicals.”